mozilla/webextension-polyfill/README.md

 * Rather than nesting callbacks when a sequence of operations depend on each other, Promise chaining is generally used instead.

-* For users of an ES7 transpiler, such as Babel, the resulting Promises are generally used with `async` and `await`, rather than dealt with directly.
+* The resulting Promises can be also used with `async` and `await`, rather than dealt with directly.

 ## Examples